Dual Mechanisms for Heterogeneous Responses of Inspiratory Neurons to Noradrenergic Modulation: Results and Bifurcation Analysis

 A similar argument also holds when comparing $[{\rm IP_3}] = 0.33$ and $[{\rm IP_3}] = 0.66$.
 While increasing $[\rm IP_3]$ continues to push the left branch of $ca$-nullsurface to lower $l$ (compare \cref{fig:CB_analysis_ip3}B and C), the effect is less pronounced than in the previous comparison.
 As a result, the two opposing effects described above largely cancel out near the left branch, resulting in a similar $l$ value at burst onset (blue circles).
 However, the jump-back value of $l$ (red square) is higher for $[{\rm IP_3}] = 0.66$ than for $[{\rm IP_3}] = 0.33$, as the right branch is only minimally affected by the increased [${\rm IP_3}$] but shifts to higher $l$ with larger $ca_{tot}$ along the blue trajectory.
 Consequently, the C-burst for $[{\rm IP_3}] = 0.66$ has a higher burst frequency than for $[{\rm IP_3}] = 0.33$ (see \cref{fig:CB_gcan_ip3}D and E).
-This suggests a non-monotonic effect of $[{\rm IP_3}]$ on the C-burst frequency, where an initial increase in $[\rm IP_3]$ slows down burst frequency, but a further increase accelerates it (see \cref{fig:CB_gcan_ip3}(i)).
-We omit a detailed analysis of the effect of $[{\rm IP_3}]$ on burst duration, which requires a closer examination of the trajectory along the right branch, its shape variations, and the average rate of $ca$ during the burst.
+This suggests a non-monotonic effect of $[{\rm IP_3}]$ on the C-burst frequency, where an initial increase in $[\rm IP_3]$ slows down burst frequency, but a further increase accelerates it (see \cref{fig:CB_gcan_ip3}(i)). \RED{Moreover, this phenomenon arises from the differential effects of $[\rm IP_3]$ on the $l$-values at burst initiation and termination (see \cref{fig:CB_analysis_ip3}D).
+To further support this, we simulated the full model over a broader range of $\rm [IP_3]\in [0.2, 0.94]$ and examined the $l$ values at the beginning and end of each burst (see \cref{fig:CB_lval_SP} in Appendix \hyperlink{appD}{D}).
+Consistent with the analysis above, the $l$ values at burst initiation exhibits a non-monotonic dependence on $[\rm IP_3]$, first increasing and then decreasing, whereas the $l$ values at burst termination remain nearly constant at lower $[\rm IP_3]$ before increasing at higher $[\rm IP_3]$.} We omit a detailed analysis of the effect of $[{\rm IP_3}]$ on burst duration, which requires a closer examination of the trajectory along the right branch, its shape variations, and the average rate of $ca$ during the burst.
 It is worth noting that the effect of $[\rm IP_3]$ on the size of the $(ca,l)$-projection of the trajectory during the burst is also non-monotonic (see \cref{fig:CB_analysis_ip3}D).

 Having analyzed the effects of $g_{\rm CAN}$ and $\rm [IP_3]$ separately, we now examine their combined influence. \cref{fig:CB_gcan_ip3} suggests that increasing both $g_{\rm CAN}$ and $[{\rm IP_3}]$ generally leads to an increase in the C-burst frequency.
 However, as previously analyzed, while increasing $g_{\rm CAN}$ consistently raises burst frequency, an increase of $[\rm IP_3]$ from a relatively low level initially reduces it.
 Thus, in theory, there should exist a parameter region where these two opposing effects counterbalance, resulting in a constant burst frequency, as observed in experiments.
 Indeed, \cref{fig:CB_gcan_ip3}C and G show that the C-burst frequency remains nearly unchanged despite a $20\%$ increase in $g_{\rm CAN}$, due to the opposing effect of simultaneously increasing $[{\rm IP_3}]$.
 A similar example is seen between \cref{fig:CB_gcan_ip3}F and H. Similarly, as a result of the opposing effects of $g_{\rm CAN}$ and $[{\rm IP_3}]$ on the burst duration, as seen in \cref{fig:CB_gcan_ip3}(ii), the combined influence leads to one of the two outcomes: (1) the increase in C-burst duration caused by $g_{\rm CAN}$ is counterbalanced by the decrease induced by $[{\rm IP_3}]$, resulting in little change or a slight decrease in duration (see \cref{fig:CB_gcan_ip3}C-G for example); or (2) C-burst duration increases (see \cref{fig:CB_gcan_ip3}G-H, note the different time scale).